 Here are a few trends to watch out for in social commerce this year:

-- A crucial part of omnichannel retail strategy – Brands are increasingly using omnichannel retail to meet the needs of shoppers, and social commerce is all set to be the natural next big step in the field.
+- A crucial part of an omnichannel retail strategy – Brands are increasingly using omnichannel retail to meet the needs of shoppers, and social commerce is all set to be the natural next big step in the field.
 In addition to generating traffic on websites through ads on social media, retailers will use social commerce to offer a quicker sales cycle within the platform and thus generate revenues.

 - Increased use of video and streaming – 2020 saw a rise in the use of the video format across social media sites, and the trend will continue this year too.
 Features like interactive videos on TikTok, Instagram Reels, and live streaming will help brands reach a broader audience to promote products and services in an engaging format.
 For example, live streaming for a product on Facebook can have an in-app purchase option like a Facebook Marketplace ad being shown on the feeds of the viewers.